 We have a qualified IPC coordinator and an IPC Committee that meets every second month to review any healthcare-associated infections.

 Clean hands are the best protection against infection.
 With an increase in drug-resistant bacteria present in all hospital settings, it has become increasingly important for health care employees to follow hand-hygiene guidelines.

-Maryvale Private Hospital participates in the ASQHC national initiative to develop hand hygiene cultural change.
-The aim is to standardise hand hygiene practice and make available alcohol based hand rub in all clinical areas of our hospital.
-Our current performance demonstrates that Maryvale Private is performing better than the national benchmark of 70% compliance.
+Maryvale Private participates in the National Hand Hygiene Initiative, aimed at standardising hand hygiene practice and having available alcohol-based hand rub in all clinical areas.
+Our current performance demonstrates that Maryvale Private regularly exceeds the national benchmark of 70% compliance.

 Surveillance and Reporting

 Maryvale Private participates in the Victorian Healthcare Infection Surveillance System (VICNISS).
-This program collects data, adjusts risks and reports results to all Victorian Public Hospitals.
-The programs aim is to reduce the incidence of healthcare associated infections from multi drug resistant organisms (MDRO or Superbugs) such as Methicillin Resistant Staphylococcus Aureus (MRSA) and Vancomycin resistant Enterococcus (VRE), through notification of results compared to similar healthcare facilities.
+This program aims to reduce the incidence of healthcare-associated infections from multi drug resistant organisms (MDRO or superbugs) through notification of results and comparison to similar healthcare facilities.